 Calcification is a process in which calcium builds up in body tissue, causing the tissue to harden.
 This can be a normal or abnormal process.

-When a disorder affects the balance between calcium and certain chemicals in the body, calcium can be deposited in other parts of the body such as arteries, kidneys, lungs, and brain.
-Calcium deposits in these parts of the body can cause problems with how these blood vessels and organs work.
+When a disorder affects the balance between calcium and certain chemicals in the body, calcium can be deposited in other parts of the body, such as the arteries, kidneys, lungs, and brain.
+Calcium deposits can cause problems with how these blood vessels and organs work.
 Calcifications can usually be seen on x-rays.
-A common example is calcium depositing in arteries as part of atherosclerosis.
+A common example is calcium depositing in the arteries as part of atherosclerosis.

-Kumar V, Abbas AK, Fausto N, Aster JC.
+Kumar V, Abbas AK, Aster JC.
 Cellular responses to stress and toxic insults: adaptation, injury, and death.
 In: Kumar V, Abbas AK, Fausto N, Aster JC, eds.
 Robbins and Cotran Pathologic Basis of Disease.
-87th ed.
-Philadelphia, Pa:Saunders Elsevier; 20095:chap 1.
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 2.